FAQ: What does “obsolete” mean on the retention schedules?

 A handful of series on local schedules EL and HR have obsolete record in the Record Title.
 Don’t fret.
 It’s there for the same reasons we put obsolete record in the Remarks.
 However, these series have subseries.
 Be sure to review the retention requirements for each subseries!
 Some obsolete records may be permanent records while others may only need to be retained AV.

 That’s what obsolete commonly means when you see it in the Local Government Records Act or on one of our local schedules.
-If you have questions about anything in this article, please ask in the comments section below.
+If you have questions about anything in this article, please contact us.